Trump administration promises biofuel boost to farmers, angering Big Oil

 Trump’s EPA had since vastly expanded here its use of the provision allowing small refining facilities to seek waivers if they can prove compliance would cause them disproportionate financial hardship.

-Reuters has reported here that small facilities owned by oil majors such as Exxon Mobil and Chevron Corp have been among the facilities securing recent exemptions.
+Reuters has reported here that small facilities owned by oil majors such as Exxon Mobil (XOM.N) and Chevron Corp (CVX.N) have been among the facilities securing recent exemptions.

+U.S. biofuel credits traded at 27 cents each on Friday following the announcement, up from 23.50 cents each on Thursday, traders said.
+However, the credits came off highs as the market sought clarity on the plan’s details.

-Writing by Richard Valdmanis; Editing by Tom Brown, Steve Orlofsky and David Gregorio
+Writing by Richard Valdmanis; Editing by Steve Orlofsky, David Gregorio and Louise Heavens